 For Focus

 Too many tabs.
 Too many tasks.
-Too many conversations.
-Too many half-finished thoughts competing for attention.
-Siftable helps you capture what is happening, sift out what matters, and turn it into a next action — without asking you to maintain another complicated productivity system.
+Too many half-finished thoughts.
+Siftable captures what's happening, sifts out what matters, and turns it into a next action.
+No taxonomy work.
+No daily admin.
+No new system to babysit.

 200 free credits every month.
 No credit card.